top of page

 PhD Program

 We strongly encourage qualified students who wish to pursue a PhD to apply to the NYU Department of Psychology.
-If you are interested in completing doctoral work with us, please read more about our lab and the application process here.
+If you are interested in completing doctoral work with NYU, please read more about our lab and the application process here.
+Please note that our lab specifically is not accepting students for the 2024-2025 application cycle.

 MA Program